Federal Programs » ESSA Programs

 Title I of the Elementary and Secondary Education Act (ESEA), as amended by the Every Student Succeeds Act (ESSA), is designed to help disadvantaged children reach high academic standards.
 Title I is designed to provide all children significant opportunity to receive fair, equitable, and high-quality education, and to close educational achievement gaps.
 Title I helps State Educational Agencies (SEAs), Local Educational Agencies (LEAs), and schools meet the educational needs of low-achieving students in schools with high concentrations of students from low-income families.
 Title I, Part A supports schools in implementing either a school-wide program or a targeted assistance program.
 These programs must use effective methods and instructional strategies that are grounded in scientifically evidence-based research.

-ESSA and State Compensatory Education Program Contacts
+ESSA and Compensatory Education Program Contacts

 Title I, Part A